 Bar graph of results

-Discussion: Short discussion on critical steps, possible modifications, applications, significance, etc…
+Discussion:

-Knack instruction by video and with no dedicated strengthening exercises demonstrated results that are similar to those found in other trials in the literature that do incorporate strengthening exercises and hands-on instruction or even biofeedback.
-We do not know if either strengthening exercises or individualized hands-on instruction or both would further enhance this initial response rate achieved through simple video presentation of the Knack.
-In reality, women using the Knack maneuver in everyday life can readily accumulate a goodly number of pelvic muscle contractions per day, if they choose to use it for all of the scenarios portrayed in the video.
-The distinctiveness of the Knack is in the application of those contractions to the moment of physiological need for bladder control, rather than setting aside a separate time to perform repetitive contractions when leakage is not imminent (as in Kegel’s exercises).
-The video portrayal of the Knack maneuver being performed by real women in real situations at times known to threaten continence offers an instructional style that goes well beyond simple verbal instructions or a handout or even hands-on training.
-The Knack maneuver video also includes a narrated dynamic MRI and a narrated sagital view dynamic ultrasound, both showing effect of the pelvic muscle contraction on repositioning and supporting the bladder and urethra.
-This component of the Knack video offers women a rare opportunity to understand the internal structures involved through a real-life moving image.
+Teaching “Miller’s Knack Trick” by a 10-minute video and with no dedicated strengthening exercises demonstrated results that are similar to those found in other trials in the literature that incorporate 3-months of intensive strengthening exercises and hands-on instruction or even biofeedback.
+We do not know if either strengthening exercises or individualized hands-on instruction would further enhance the response achieved through simple video presentation of the Knack.
+In reality, women using the Knack trick in everyday life can readily accumulate a good number of pelvic muscle contractions per day, if they choose to use it for all of the scenarios portrayed in the video.
+The distinctiveness of the Knack is in the application of those contractions to the moment of physiological need for bladder control, rather than setting aside a separate time to perform repetitive contractions when leakage is not imminent (Kegel’s exercises).
+The video portrayal of “Miller’s Knack Trick” being performed by real women in real situations known to elicit urine loss offers an instructional style that goes well beyond simple verbal instructions or a handout or even hands-on training.
+The vignettes offer real life examples and the imaging portrayal of the internal structures that move in response to knack offers a rare opportunity to see the hidden physiological structures at work during a knack maneuver.
+Together, the video teaches application in real-life and a readily transparent understanding of how this body mechanics trick works.

-Not all women with incontinence will need to use the Knack maneuver across all of the scenarios portrayed in the video.
-However, each of these scenarios represents common situations of leakage, and as such, women may benefit from learning to habitually use the Knack maneuver as a prevention therapy, if not currently leaking from a particular event.

-This study’s control group women, who viewed a video on incorporating the food pyramid into everyday life, had a notably low response rate (9%) despite having had the same pelvic exam as those women in the Knack video intervention group.
-Thus, it appears that the most influential factor in learning the Knack maneuver was not the practitioner provided verbal request to contract the pelvic muscles during the pelvic exam, but was instead the video teaching.
-Considering the lack of side-effects of seeing the Knack instructional video, and the high rate of response for such a simple intervention, it seems that easy access to the information should be offered as a basic public health intervention.
+This study’s control group women, who viewed a video on incorporating the food pyramid into everyday life, had a notably low response rate (9%) despite having had the same pelvic exam as those women in the knack-video intervention group.
+Thus, it appears that the most influential factor in learning “Miller’s Knack Trick” was not the practitioner who provided a verbal request to contract the pelvic muscles during the pelvic exam, but the video teaching, which provided real life scenarios of putting the pelvic muscles to work at the right moment.
+Considering the lack of side-effects of seeing a video instructing to try the knack, and the high rate of response for such a simple and safe intervention, it seems that easy access to this video-based teaching should be offered to the general population.

 Acknowledgments: The study was supported by the National Institutes of Health/ORWH and NICHD, Grant #P50 HD044406 (Director John DeLancey, MD).